 Expertise for Animals ($30,000)

-Based in Germany, Expertise for Animals (EfA) sought funding from ACE Movement Grants to establish their organization.
-With their team’s experience as veterinarians and biologists, they aim to build a closer connection between the field of animal welfare science and the animal advocacy movement by providing a scientific base for the policies and asks of decision-makers and animal advocacy groups.
-EfA’s methods will include providing research consulting, organizing webinars on specific topics, and acting as a contact point for journalists.
+Based in Germany, Expertise for Animals (EfA) sought funding to establish their organization.
+With their team’s experience as veterinarians and biologists, they aim to build a closer connection between the field of animal welfare science and the animal advocacy movement.
+They intend to do this by providing a scientific base for the policies and asks of decision-makers and animal advocacy organizations.
+EfA’s methods will include organizing webinars on specific topics, providing research consulting, and being a point of contact for journalists.
 We are excited to see how EfA will develop over the coming years.

 Factory Farming Law & Policy Fellowship Program ($75,000)

 The Factory Farming Law & Policy Fellowship Program places recent graduates in fellowship positions with Richman Law & Policy.
 We appreciate their novel approach of using false advertising claims—such as challenging claims that animals are raised humanely—to expose animal cruelty in industrial animal agribusinesses.
 They note that aside from favorable legal decisions, a potential outcome of these cases is increased public awareness of the inhumane practices used in factory farming.
 This grant goes toward hiring an additional attorney who will focus on aquaculture issues.

 The Factory Farming Law & Policy Fellowship Program received a previous Movement Grant in the spring of 2019.